 I had a great time with Carole and we never stopped talking even off camera!
 Even my robin appeared for the cameraman and he got the footage he had hoped to get all day!

 The editing team did a great job too as the final piece condensed a whole days worth of filming and conversations into 7 mins.
-You can view the programme here Beechgrove Gardens 2018 Episode 1 but if you can't view it for some reason get in touch with me.
+You can view the programme here Beechgrove Gardens 2018 Episode 1.

 You can catch up with me soon at Gardening Scotland, Ingliston, Edinburgh as I'll be on the Dobbies stand talking about gardening and photography on 1st June.
 I've also been sharing top soil care tips over on the Thompson & Morgan Blog.
 Plus watch out for my soon to be published article in The Herald Magazine around the 18th June.
 While on Friday 22nd June I hope to be on the Dobbies stand at the Royal Highland Show, Ingliston, Edinburgh talking about gardening and photography.
-Then hopefully all summer exhibiting at the Art in the Garden exhibition in Edinburgh but I'll share more details of that event nearer the time.
+Then hopefully all summer exhibiting at the Art in the Garden exhibition in Edinburgh.

 Many thanks to all of you who have followed me along this journey so far.
 When I look back on all the years of blogging and especially the developments that have been made in the last year I can see how much has been achieved.
 Things that were never even on my bucket list as I never ever thought I'd get the opportunity to do them or in some cases I conquered the fear of doing them.
 I'm moving into a 'new season' in my life and full of hope, passion and purpose.
 Some of you won't get to journey with me through that season.
 But my trust and faith is in the Lord that through all things placed in front of me good will come out of them.